 Epidurals are used to decrease pain during labor and delivery.
-However, the short-term relief might not outweigh the risks or connection.
+However, short-term relief might not outweigh the risks or connections.
 While an epidural removes pain from labor and delivery, it also removes mom’s ability to feel and to react to her body’s normal progression of labor.
 Labor is frequently stalled because of epidurals and is directly associated with a decrease in bonding between mom and baby and the latching or nursing success rates.

 As we mentioned earlier there are so many things to talk about when it comes to a natural birth plan.
 We want you to be as informed as possible when it comes to your mind, body, and loved ones.

 If you are still interested in learning about creating a natural birth plan we would like to invite you to our free community-focused event with our friends and neighbors from Loehr Health Center.